|

 I circled the first note of the 2 bar units, but of course I could have circled the highest or lowest note as well: we can hear the hidden scale in many related notes.

-From bar 50 to 56 we find two bar units, which have a nice melody in itself.
+From bar 50 to 56 we find two bar

 Each unit is like a large step decorated with a mosaic and diplays within each of the 2 bars step a melody (always the changing note), which when played out adds a brilliance to the passage.